 2020: Bklyner highlights Justin’s run for New York State Assembly

-2020: BKReader talks about Justin’s progressive political platform
+2020: BKReader talks about Justin’s “for all” platform

 2020: Guernica magazine shares Justin’s first person account of violent police response to protest movements